Maria Manuela Goyanes: Woolly Mammoth Theatre Company (2018-present)

 Goyanes is the Artistic Director of Woolly Mammoth Theatre Company, a "radically-inclusive" theatre company in Washington, D.C. that strives "[t]o create rousing, visceral, enlightening theater experiences that galvanize diverse artists and audiences to engage with our world in unexpected and often challenging ways."
 Woolly Mammoth spent multiple years planning and 8 months searching before picking Goyanes to succeed founder and Artistic Director Howard Shalwitz.

 Linette S. Hwu, the President of Woolly Mammoth's Board of Directors said that “Maria has a compelling vision for the art Woolly can make, the impact we can have with that art, and the ways in which everything we do can galvanize communities.”
 Howard Shalwitz also expressed his feelings about Maria Goyanes taking over his role: “I am filled with pride, a sense of awe, and great anticipation as I imagine Woolly Mammoth unfolding under Maria’s leadership.
 She has the taste, mind, passion, and fearlessness that will drive Woolly to new frontiers.
 She’s been a champion for adventurous playwrights and an inspiration for great actors, directors, and designers, and she’s poised to play a leadership role in our city and in our field.”

+Lincoln Center Theatre (beginning in 2025)

+On March 19, 2025, Goyanes was announced as the new Artistic Director and Producer of LCT3, the division of Lincoln Center Theatre that produces new work.
+Her work will begin with the 2025-2026 season.